 Caring For Your Implants

-It is a simple task to take care of your dentures, and if you already have an excellent oral hygiene routine, then there is not a lot more that you will need to do.
-Brush your teeth and implants twice a day with a soft-bristled toothbrush, use low-abrasive toothpaste, and ensure that you floss daily.
+Taking care of your dentures is a simple task, and if you already have an excellent oral hygiene routine, then there is not much more you will need to do.
+Brush your teeth and implants twice daily with a soft-bristled toothbrush, use low-abrasive toothpaste, and ensure you floss daily.

-Other than that, the only other things to do are eating a healthy and balanced diet, and visit your dentist regularly, who will be able to keep an eye on your oral health and the condition of your dental implants.
+Other than that, the only other things to do are eat a healthy and balanced diet, and visit your dentist regularly, who will be able to monitor your oral health and the condition of your dental implants.

 Understanding Dental Implants

-We hope this article explaining not only how long dental implants last, but also explaining what they are has helped you in your dental journey.
+We hope this article explaining how long dental implants last and what they are has helped you in your dental journey.
 For more great articles like this, check out our dental health section.